 Using a sous-vide method, the time it takes for the core of the meal to achieve the proper temperature is determined by its thickness rather than its weight.
 If it is twice as thick as it should be, it will take four times as long to heat through completely.

-How do you know how long to cook sous vide?
+How do you get the perfect sear after sous vide?

 Before searing your sous vide food, allow it to cool.
 Given how rapidly the temperature may rise while searing in a skillet, one approach to make things easy on yourself is to cool your meal before you start searing.
 Leaving it on the counter for 10 to 15 minutes will suffice, or you may place it in an ice bath if you really want to enhance the sear.

 How long do you grill a 2 inch thick ribeye steak?